regebro/supporting-python-3/source/foreword.rst

 serious development starting in March 2006 and culminating in the release of Python 3.0 on December 3, 2008.

-While all of this was happening, there was mixed feelings from the community about the feasibility/sanity of creating Python 3.
+While all of this was happening, there were mixed feelings from the community about the feasibility/sanity of creating Python 3.
 When PEP 3100 was created in 2004, Python's popularity took a very noticeable uptick.
 This trend continued and around 2006, when py3k development started in earnest, Python's popularity